what3words/wordpress-autosuggest-plugin/w3w-autosuggest/README.txt

 == Changelog ==

+= 4.0.5 =
+* Released 2023.01.4
+* Fixed a bug where the autosuggest web-component was not being mounted correctly
+* JS script now uses native javascript selectors instead of JQuery

 = 4.0.4 =
 * Released 2022.05.31
 * Fixed critical error which surfaced when WooCommerce plugin is not installed